 I don't particularly feel like writing or blogging, so here is a digg from the past.
 In 2002, I went on a historical tour of some of the remote Southern temples.
 That was a time when I was quite high on a diet of indology, indic research institutions and indigenous scholars and save-the-palm-leaf-manuscript type of thing.
 Among these temples wase Dharasuram a small tranquil spot near Kumbakonam.
 Like all other places the board proudly proclaimed that Rajaraja II built this temple.
 On one hand I was awestruck by the artistry and the architectural marvel, on the other I could not but wonder about the dynamics of temple construction.
 I do understand that it provided some kind of livelihood.

+But Who were the thousands of workers who were commissioned for this?
+How did they agree to it?
+Were they compensated enough?
+Were they slaves and refugees of war who did not have an option but to pander to the ego of a king?
 A million questions raged in my mind as scenes from The Ten Commandments and Egypts Pharoahs played over and over in the background.
 I did try to dig up some references but did not get enough answers and then abandoned the cause.
 And then I found this poem of Bertold Brecht and it reminded me again of those questions on those marvels of timeless art crafted by nameless faceless workers.
 Yes, the anarchist feels very red today!!

 A Worker Reads History